A Formal gatekeeper Framework for Safe Dual Control with Active Exploration: Conclusion

 \section{Conclusion}

 We present a dual control framework that guarantees safety and budget feasibility while reducing parameter uncertainty.
 By committing only trajectories that satisfy safety and cost constraints, the framework enables reliable execution with uncertainty reduction.
 Case studies show lower mission cost than a conservative baseline and tighter parameter bounds.
-Future work will incorporate safety in candidate generation and quantify the link between uncertainty reduction and cost decrease to formalize dual control trade-offs.
+Future work will incorporate safety in candidate generation, quantify the link between uncertainty reduction and cost decrease to formalize dual control trade-offs, and develop prediction methods for the width of the parameter set that account for tracking error rather than neglecting deviations between planned and executed trajectories.